 - 3 spring onions, sliced into 2cm pieces

-- Rinse the chicken with tap water and dab with paper towel to remove excess water.
+- Rinse the chicken with tap water and dab with a paper towel to remove excess water.

 - Prepare the noodles as per the packet instructions.
 Rinse in cold water to stop them cooking and set aside.

 - Prepare the sauce by mixing the corn flour and water together first.
-Then add the all purpose soy sauce or tamari, shoaxing wine, sesame oil and sugar.
+Then add the all purpose soy sauce or tamari, dark soy, shaoxing wine, sesame oil and sugar.

 - Drizzle 1 tbsp of the sauce on the chicken and add the minced garlic.
 Toss so the chicken is evenly coated.

-- Heat a large frying pan on high heat, add the olive oil and chicken.
+- Heat a large skillet on high heat, add the olive oil and the chicken.
 Cook for 1 minute until the chicken is just sealed (it will still be raw in the centre).

 - Add the cabbage and carrot.
 Cook, stirring for 1-2 minutes until the cabbage begins to soften.

 - Add the noodles and sauce.
-Cook 1 minute.
+Cook for 1 minute.

 - Stir through the bean sprouts and spring onions, cook for 30 seconds.

 Note 1 – The time spent allowing the chicken to soften in the baking soda is well worth the results.
 If you are short for time, you can skip step 1 and continue following the recipe.
 The chicken won’t be as soft but will still be delicious.

 Hot tip – Top with extra soy sauce or tamari, sesame oil and chilli oil (optional) for extra flavour!